ARM-software/EndpointAI/Kernels/Research/CMSIS-Stream/README.md

 -   The allowed stream deviations from the above default value, concerning the maximum number of channels and the sampling rate.

-The short format of SWC manifest stops here, and manifests data continues for normal and binary formats:
+The short format of SWC manifest stops here, and continues for normal and binary formats:

--   The number of **parameter presets**, on 6 bits.
+-   The number of **parameter presets**, on 6 bits (64 parameter presets possible)

--   The optional need to reset the component when loading new parameters.
+-   The optional need to reset the component after loading new parameters.

 -   The size of the parameter presets, on 18 bits (\<256kBytes)

--   A pointer to the beginning of the parameter presets
+-   A pointer to the beginning of the array of parameter presets

 -   A pointer to the test pattern, expected results, the configuration and replay options, *TBD*